aigamedev/scikit-neuralnetwork/README.rst

 Features
 --------

-By importing the ``sknn`` package provided by this library, you can easily train deep neural networks as regressors (to estimate continuous outputs from inputs) and classifiers (to predict labels from features).
+By importing the ``sknn`` package provided by this library, you can easily train deep neural networks as regressors (to estimate continuous outputs from inputs) and classifiers (to predict discrete labels from features).

 .. image:: docs/plot_activation.png